CzJLee/URL-Shortener/README.md

 ## Application Structure
 The front end handles the UI and input validation, and then sends POST requests to the express backend framework.

+### Short Link vs. Short URL
+In this README and in the code, I use the terms short url, short link, and long url.
+The `long url` is the full extended URL that the user inputs, that the short link will redirect to.
+The `short link` is the full short link, such as [short.czjlee.com/gh](https://short.czjlee.com/gh).
+The `short url` is the text after the /.
+In the short link [short.czjlee.com/gh](https://short.czjlee.com/gh), the short url refers to "gh".

 ### HTML
 The HTML elements are built using Bootstrap.